avallbona/Impostor/README.rst

 Installation
 ------------
 First install impostor app files as you would any other Django app.
-If you have pip installed, you can just execute:
-	pip install -e git+GITREPO_URL

 Next some changes to your Django settings file are in order.
 To AUTHENTICATION_BACKENDS add:

-	'impostor.backend.AuthBackend'
+    ``'impostor.backend.AuthBackend'``

 This will add impostor auth backend to other backends.
 Also add 'impostor' app to INSTALLED APPS.